top of page

 FAQs.

-Your health practitioner will refer you.
-This can be your GP, surgeon, medical specialist, physiotherapist, chiropracter or osteopath.
-Once you have a referral, call our reception to make the booking.
+This can be your GP, surgeon, medical specialist, physiotherapist, chiropractor or osteopath.
+Once you referral has been emailed to office@msk-institute.co.nz,(mailto:office@msk-institute.co.nz) our doctors will then triage your referral and our receptionists will call you to make the appointment booking.

 These three appointments can be made when you first register with us and then further appointments booked as required.